4Ax-Technologies/capture_device1/Network model.md

 augmented using standard data augmentation techniques.

 Damage used for training included cracking of various types and sizes, deep scorching caused by lightning strikes and a range of delamination instances.
-Approximately 200 network hyperparameters were tuned through iterative tweaks to the configuration file.
+100+ network hyperparameters were tuned through iterative tweaks to the configuration file.
 Initially "healthy" and "damage" classes were used, but it turns out that end-users are only interested in whether damage is present.
 Therefore the damage0.2  database uses a single class, where each image has a matching label, consisting of coordinates of the damage bounding box.
 In practice this is the x and y coordinates (in pixels) of the top left and bottom right corners.
-Early (2 class) training limited the number of training epochs to 10, but by the time the single class was implemented precision scores in the evaluation phase of 90%+ were routinely bring achieved.
-The number of training epochs was therefore gradually increased until 93% was routinely achieved during 30+ epochs of training, best performance generally occurred between the 10th and 25th epochs.
+Early (2 class) training limited the number of training epochs to 10, but by the time the single class strategy was implemented precision scores in the evaluation phase of 90%+ were routinely bring achieved.
+The number of training epochs was therefore gradually increased along with appropriate changes to the learning rate in the very early and very late stages until 93% was routinely achieved during 30+ epochs of training, best performance generally occurred between the 10th and 25th epochs.

 At this point only 2 main parameters were still being tweaked, one of which was the pixel resolution to which the model resized training data before training commenced.
 Moving from 1/4 x 1/4 of the capture device resolution, through 1/3 x 1/3, then 1/2 x 1/2 resizing brought significant